BtheGit/raymarcher/README.md

     - ~~Add in fallback gradient if no background sky or sky gradient is specified.~~
-    - Add in interactions with sprites.
-(Press spacebar and the sprite does something/says something).
+    - ~~Add in interactions with sprites.
+(Press spacebar and the sprite does something/says something).~~
     - Add in signs.
 (Sprites that draw text or play audio when you interact with them).
     - Make a first pass of a portfolio site!!
 (Or at least have the initial room point towards the portfolio (links) and the rest of the world be in development - that way I can at least replace my home domain with something new (even if it just links back to the legacy portfolio));
+    - Make map builder.
+Without one, using texture names for walls will be too annoying, so let's get this done sooner than later.
+    - As soon as we have a map builder, swap out for named textures which are loaded and then assigned to wall class instances.
+Link-images will need to be refactored.

+Map Editor note in map editor repo now.

+Server/DB/Backend:
+    Notes:
+        At some point, I'm going to need a backend of some sort.
+For dev purposes I will have the editor save output just to a file (or just a text display on screen), but eventually that won't be enough if my idea of letting people save WADS and generate permanent URLs.
+        We'll revisit this much later.